 However, if you’d like to stick to a few more traditional Thanksgiving recipes, there’s a guide for you too!
 My second Thanksgiving plan lays out how to make a meal with all of the fixings using both a pressure cooker and oven.

-The All Instant Pot Thanksgiving Guide is perfect for anyone who doesn’t have or doesn’t want to use an oven.
+The Total Instant Pot Thanksgiving Guide is perfect for anyone who doesn’t have (or doesn’t want to use) an oven.
 It includes a detailed timeline of how to cook the entire meal in a single pressure cooker.
+(Though you can use more if you have them!)

 Plus, we’ve compiled the ingredients in each recipe so you can whip up your grocery list quickly.